College Football Playoff Bracket if 2022 Season Ended Today

 TJ Inman

 The long offseason is mercifully over, and the far too short season has begun.
 That’s right.
-College football is back!
+College football is back, and week one reminded us all how fun this is!
 Sport’s most exclusive postseason, the College Football Playoff, will pit the four best teams against each other in the semifinals before the winners play for the title.
 We have an entire season ahead, but what would the bracket look like if the season ended today?

 College Football Playoff Bracket